 His career took him across Europe, the Middle East, Asia, Australasia, the Caribbean, North America, and — on one remarkable occasion — North Korea.
 A formative period with Hepworth Plastics saw him responsible for developing overseas markets for plastic plumbing systems, working closely with distributors, engineers, contractors, and government bodies.
 This included licensing agreements, technology transfer, and the establishment of local manufacturing operations in South Korea, Malaysia, and New Zealand.

 South Korea became a defining chapter in both his professional and personal life.
 He lived and worked there for several years, gaining an insider’s understanding of business culture, regulation, and rapid industrialisation.
-It was also where he met his wife, whose linguistic and cultural insight later became central to their joint professional work.
+It was also where he met his second wife, whose linguistic and cultural insight later became central to their joint professional work.

-After roles in financial services and public-sector export development, Gerry joined the Department of Trade and Industry as one of the original UK Export Promoters, working closely with government ministers, British embassies, and industry.
-He later founded Korea Connections, a specialist consultancy supporting British companies entering the Korean market.
+After roles in financial services and public-sector export development, Gerry joined the Department of Trade and Industry as one of the original UK Export Promoters, working closely with government ministers, British embassies, and senior civil servants.
+It was during this period — supporting trade policy, advising on market access, and observing the interaction between Ministers and the Civil Service — that he developed a deep and lasting interest in politics and in how Parliament actually functions in practice, as distinct from how it is often portrayed.

 A lifelong pragmatist and willing technophile, Gerry was using dial-up CompuServe email in the early 1980s and has consistently embraced new technology while remaining sceptical of unexamined claims.
 Although never formally an engineer, he grew up surrounded by motor engineering and remains closely connected to the trade through family involvement in a local workshop and MOT station.